Installation & Deployment ✅ Beginner

 REM Should display git version 2.x.x

-Step 3: Install Node.js
+Step 3: Install Node.js 24

 1. Go to nodejs.org

-2. Download the LTS version
+2. Download Node.js 24 (official recommendation) or the latest LTS version

 3. Install (use the default settings)